Don't take my word for anything. - A Yogananda word, in Dietz 1998

 "Thousands have replied to me differently!"

 🙢 If we trust that Yukteswar was right, what about Yukteswar's commentary on the Bhagavad Gita (Sriyukteshvar 2002).
 Is it worth getting, or do we err in getting it?
-Yukteswar had earlier said he did not understand it (above), but all the same thought he had his guru's support, blessings and approval in writing it.
+Yukteswar had earlier said he did not understand it (above), but all the same he came to think he had his guru's support, blessings and approval in writing it.
 (Sriyukteshvar 2002, Preface).
 As for the publishing of it, here is more:

 Nervously squatting Mukunda